The Rev. Matthias Peterson-Brandt, Pastor

-After a long transition and a prayerful and active search, the congregation of Cherokee Park United voted to welcome Pastor Matthias Peterson-Brandt as our settled pastor.
-Pastor Matthias’ first Sunday leading worship will be June 16.
-Community members are encouraged to come and get to know our new pastor and his family.
-Worship is at 9:30 am during the summer.
+After a long transition and a prayerful and active search, the congregation of Cherokee Park United voted to welcome Pastor Matthias Peterson-Brandt as our settled pastor in June 2019.

 The people of Cherokee Park United look forward to inspired and creative progressive ministry with Pastor Matthias.
 We are grateful to God for his joining us as we discover new ways to live out our mission on St. Paul’s West Side and beyond.

 Sandy Waterman brings a wide range of talents and experience to the role of Director of Music.
 She earned a Bachelor of Science degree in Music Education from the University of Minnesota, Twin Cities, with piano as her major instrument.
 In recent years, Sandy has embraced playing the ukulele, Celtic harp, world drums, and Tibetan singing bowls.
 She has taught young children and served as a partnership artist at MacPhail Center for Music in Minneapolis since 1995.
 She gives lessons in piano and ukulele at the St. Paul Conservancy of Music and in students’ homes.
 She also teaches a Broadway music class to young voices at the Conservancy.
 Every year, Sandy writes a children’s musical with her writing partner, Mary Blouin Auffert, for Unity Church-Unitarian in St. Paul.

 Sandy has worked in many churches and for several years was an improvisational pianist at Dudley Rigg’s Brave New Workshop.
 Sandy shares an eclectic musical repertoire, framed in love and social justice, at Cherokee Park United Church.